-I sat on the metal bar at the bus stand, reading my book, waiting for a bus, after work.
-On the other side of the bus stop, this lad was standing, with straight hair and a necklace.
-I had seen him in passing before and recognised him as someone from my suburb.
-He smiled at me and with that invitation, we started talking, me still sitting on the metal bar and him standing.
+I sat on the metal bar at the bus stand, reading my book, waiting for a bus after work.
+This lad was standing on the other side of the bus stop with straight hair and a necklace.
+I had seen him in passing before.
+I recognised him as someone from my suburb.
+He smiled at me, and with that invitation, we started talking, me still sitting on the metal bar and him standing.
 He was Nimal, Nimal Ranatunga.

-A route 132 bus heading to our hometown stopped at the bus stand a few minutes later.
-We got onto the bus, Nimal paid for my bus ticket, the first move of a great friend to be.
+A Route 132 bus heading to our hometown stopped at the bus stand a few minutes later.
+We got onto the bus, and Nimal paid for my bus ticket, the first move of a great friend-to-be.
 Sitting next to each other, we chatted throughout the bus ride.
-In the age of late teens, we were out to discover the world, finding a like-minded buddy was a joy.
+In the age of late teens, we were out to discover the world, and finding a like-minded buddy was a joy.

-We met at our own monkey bar, the bus stand by chance.
-Chatting to each other, we found that we had many common interests in music and fashion.
-We both had common friends.
-Nimal was so cheerful that I connected to him on a meaningful level.
+We met at our monkey bar, the bus stand by chance.
+Chatting with each other, we found many common interests in music and fashion.
+We had common friends.
+Nimal was so cheerful that I connected with him on a meaningful level.
 Life was full of fun for him.
 His glee was permanent.
-Nimal was a fine reward and I wanted to be a good friend to him.
-All these I figured out during our first 45 minutes, in a slow bus ride.
+Nimal was a fine reward, and I wanted to be a good friend to him.
+All these I figured out during our first 45 minutes on a slow bus ride.

-Before I got off at my stop, we arranged to meet again, after work.
-Thus emerged the beginning of a great lifelong friendship.
+Before I got off at my stop, we arranged to meet again after work.
+Thus emerged the beginning of an incredible lifelong friendship.

-Keeping my promise, after work, I waited for my new friend Nimal to turn up at the bus stand near Duke Street, intentionally missing the passing buses.
+Keeping my promise, I waited for my new friend Nimal to turn up at ear Duke Street after work, intentionally missing the passing buses.
 Travelling together after that chance meeting, our mateship flourished.
 Extending our emerging friendship, Nimal took me to his workplace, the Chartered Bank, a majestic building in the heart of Colombo in front of the country’s president’s home.
 He introduced me to his workmates.
 We went for lunch at ‘Green Café’ during our lunch breaks.
-After work, we hung out in the city in the evening visiting bars.
+After work, we hung out in the city in the evening, visiting bars.
 With both of us with zaggy, seventies-style hair, we were regulars at premium hair salons in the heart of the city.

-Their home was on a large parcel of land, adjoining a paddy field.
-The family owned a few cattle.
-Every time I visited Nimal, his mum served a fresh and healthy, fresh milk.
+Their home was on a large parcel of land adjoining a paddy field.
+The Ranatungas owned a few cattle.
+Every time I visited Nimal, his mum served fresh, healthy milk.
 At the back of their home was a water well where one could pull freshwater by hand and bathe.
 If it was mealtime, I ate at their large table next to the kitchen with Nimal and his siblings on their generous invitation.

 Their home was a frequent hangout for Nimal and his elder brother’s friends.
 It was always open.